Department of Aerospace Engineering, Sharif University of Technology, Tehran, Iran

 [PDF]

-Cite: Ali Judi, Afshin Banazadeh, and Asghari, "Activation of Vibrational Stabilization in Insect-Like Flapping Systems," International Journal of Modeling and Optimization, vol. 14, no. 4, pp. 142-148, 2024.
+Cite: Ali Judi, Afshin Banazadeh, and Amirali Asghari, "Activation of Vibrational Stabilization in Insect-Like Flapping Systems," International Journal of Modeling and Optimization, vol. 14, no. 4, pp. 142-148, 2024.

 Copyright © 2024 by the authors.
 This is an open access article distributed under the Creative Commons Attribution License which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited